 Leading-edge facility offers wide array of medical services

-The Ambulatory Care Center at the Saint John Medical Plaza offers a variety of healthcare services.
-The center features two surgical suites with operating rooms, two minor procedure rooms, recovery areas for same-day surgeries, a centralized nurses' station and a spacious reception/waiting area.
+The Saint John Surgery Center offers a variety of healthcare services.
+The center features two surgical suites with operating rooms,one minor procedure room, recovery areas for same-day surgeries and a spacious reception/waiting area.